 These Chocolate Raspberry Tartlets are super chocolatey bites – they have a chocolate shortbread crust filled with chocolate ganache and topped with a fresh raspberry.
 Satisfy your chocolate craving with one of these gluten-free, Paleo + vegan tartlets.

 I remember when adults used to tell me to appreciate the time I had as a kid, because as soon as I grew up, time would fly right by.
-I would giggle and disregard it, wishing still for time to speed up until my next birthday or whatever.
+Being a kid, I would giggle and disregard it, wishing still for time to speed up until my next birthday or whatever.
 I should’ve listened.

 The crust, thanks to the coconut flour, takes on a texture similar to shortbread once it’s baked up.
 It’s got a little bite, and it’s not too sweet.
 It’s the perfect vehicle for that chocolate ganache, which is even more simple.